polymode/polymode/docs/concepts.md

 ## General Naming Conventions

 User facing functionality is named with `polymode-` prefix.
-Polymodes are named with `poly-NAME-mode` convention.
-Host, inner and polymode configuration objects are named `poly-NAME-hostmode`, `poly-NAME-innermode` and `poly-name-polymode`.
+Polymodes are named with `poly-XYZ-mode` convention.
+Host, inner and polymode configuration objects are named `poly-XYZ-hostmode`, `poly-XYZ-innermode` and `poly-name-polymode`.
 Classes, methods and developer-oriented API have `pm-` prefix.